openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > Note that the subject that identifies a stream itself is always implicitly added to the stream and MAY NOT be removed from the stream.

-> Below is a non-normative example of a `stream-updated` event.
+> Below is a non-normative example of a Stream Updated event.

 ~~~ json
 {